 While it may be true that caring for a child with a disability takes additional time that a typically developing child may not require, there are strategies that a parent can put in place to be sure that every child in the family feels unique and loved.

 Blogger Stephanie Dunne, Ed.S., is the Center Director at Springer School and Center.
 Prior to coming to Springer, Stephanie practiced as a school psychologist in public and private schools for ten years.
-If you have questions, please contact Director of Learning Programs Carmen Mendoza at .
+If you have questions, please contact Director of Learning Programs Carmen Mendoza at cmendoza@springer-ld.org.